What happens to the B737-700 aircraft in the easyJet fleet?

 What are advantages of swept back wings?

-High Mach cruise speeds and stability in turbulence due to poor lift qualities.
+High Mach cruise speeds and Stability in turbulence

 What are disadvantages of swept back wings?